Krelborn/KILabel/README.md

 ## Contact

+Open an issue to report bugs or request a feature.

-Please get in touch with any comments or report any bugs through the obvious channels.
+Any otherfeedback welcome through the obvious channels.

 - http://compiledcreations.com
 - http://twitter.com/krelborn